What is piriformis syndrome?

 - Your pain lasts longer than a few weeks

-- You have sudden, severe pain in your low back or your leg, and you have muscle weakness or numbness in your leg
+- You have sudden, severe pain in your lower back or your leg, or you have muscle weakness or numbness in your leg

-- Your pain starts after you have been injured in a traumatic event
+- Your pain started after you have been injured in a traumatic event

 - You have problems controlling your bowels or bladder

 You can develop piriformis syndrome from everyday activities, such as long periods of inactivity or sitting for long periods of time, climbing stairs, walking, or running.
 You can also develop it after a traumatic event, such as a car accident or a fall.
 Abnormal anatomy at birth can also be the cause.

 How is piriformis syndrome diagnosed?